AdamGonda/adamgonda.com/_posts/2020-10-11-Draw-something.md

   - FunMonth 1
 ---

-It is just a fun little drawing

-This post part of the series of FunMonth.
 I did draw this during the day into my notepad but not with the intention to call it my "daily creation".
-But then I thought it would be fun to create a vector graphic from if in Affinity Designer so here is the result.
+But then I thought it would be fun to throw it into Affinity Designer and see what happens so here is the result.

 {% include post-image.html
   title="Faces"